Trump's coronavirus stimulus is still evolving. Here's what it should include, experts say

 For businesses, it called for tax deferrals to boost cash flow.
 Disaster relief mechanisms could be used to push cash to firms deeply affected, it said.

-BlackRock’s recommendations are strikingly similar to IMF chief economist Gita Gopinath, who called on government policymakers to deliver “substantial” cash transfers, wage subsidies and tax relief.
+BlackRock’s recommendations are strikingly similar to those of IMF chief economist Gita Gopinath, who called on government policymakers to deliver “substantial” cash transfers, wage subsidies and tax relief.

 Policy rate cuts would be less effective until business conditions normalize, she said in a blog post.